thunderrabbit/robnugen-journal-entries/2018/02/22ate-after-10pm-last-night.md

 ## 09:02 Thursday 22 February 2018 JST

-Yeah so last night against my better judgement, I ate last night.
+Yeah so last night against my better judgement, I ate at night.
 I mean it wasn't a ton, but maybe 1/2 kg, including a bunch of sugar.

 This morning my stomach is like "ugh with a big fat ball of fat"